r-flores/Analysis-of-Hormones-and-the-Gut-Microbiome/Code/RickyFlores_SeniorProject_READ_ME.txt

 Germ Free Rasied Female Mice = Female_GF
 *Note If you chose to generate a different network you must specify a different cut hight on line 114

+Once the script has finished you will be left with two files one for nodes and one for edges.
+Import the edges file to Cytoscape and specifiy the following parameters weight = Edge Attribute fromAltName = Source Node toAltName = Target Node fromNode = Source Node Attribute toNode = Target Node Attribute

+Once this is done your will have your final network completed and ready for analysis.

 For a detailed breakdown of the code please refer to the comments within the R-script and or follow the walkthrough Provided at: https://github.com/r-flores/Analysis-of-Hormones-and-the-Gut-Microbiome